orthoeng/datasciencecoursera/GettingandCleaningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-	* You should create one R script called run_analysis.R that does the following.
+	1. You should create one R script called run_analysis.R that does the following.
-	* Merges the training and the test sets to create one data set.
+	2. Merges the training and the test sets to create one data set.
-	* Extracts only the measurements on the mean and standard deviation for each measurement.
+	3. Extracts only the measurements on the mean and standard deviation for each measurement.
-	* Uses descriptive activity names to name the activities in the data set
+	4. Uses descriptive activity names to name the activities in the data set
-	* Appropriately labels the data set with descriptive variable names.
+	5. Appropriately labels the data set with descriptive variable names.
-	* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+	6. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-* Download data from website
+* Download data files from website.
+Download and unzip.

 	fileUrl <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 	download.file(fileUrl, destfile = "Dataset.zip", method = "curl")